 Discover the cost of retirement living in Saskatchewan

-In Saskatchewan, retirement communities cost anywhere between $1, 500 and $3, 500 and home care costs average between $15 and $75 an hour depending on the type and level of care you are looking for.
+In Saskatchewan, retirement communities we list cost anywhere between $1,500 and $4,950, depending on the type of care needed.
+Home care costs average between $25 and $75 an hour depending on the type and level of care you are looking for.

 To get the clearest picture, you will need to first determine the level of care you require, your needs and what you’d like to get out of the retirement community or home care service you are interested in.
 You can research costs and then choose home care or a retirement community that not only meets your needs but also fits your budget.

 For information about tax credits, support and subsidies for seniors in Saskatchewan visit these resources and associations: